-Located on the Yuelun Hill and overlooking the south of West Lake and Qiantang River, Liuhe Pagoda, which is also called as Six Harmouious Pagoda (六和塔) is one of the elegant masterpieces of ancient Chinese architectures.
-It was constructed during the Northern Song Dynasty to calm the tidewater of Qiantang River, whose name came from the Buddhist doctrine.
+Located on the Yuelun Hill and overlooking the south of West Lake and Qiantang River, Liuhe Pagoda, which is also called Six Harmonious Pagoda is one of the elegant masterpieces of ancient Chinese architecture.
+It was constructed during the Northern Song Dynasty to calm the tidewater of the Qiantang River, whose name came from the Buddhist doctrine.

 While there is a story spread among folks.
-In ancient time, the god of Qiantang River, Dragon King who was very fierce and brutal and always brought rainstorms and billowed to the farmland of the farmers living nearby.
+In ancient times, the god of the Qiantang River, the Dragon King who was very fierce and brutal and always brought rainstorms and billowed to the farmland of the farmers living nearby.
 The farmland was always swallowed.
 There was a fishing child called Liuhe.
 His father was drowned while his mother was swept away by the billow.

 Luihe was so distressed that he threw big stones into the river to calm it.
 The Dragon King could not stand for the shaking of the Crystal Palace, so he paid a lot of money and treasure to reach an agreement with Liuhe.

 Liuhe put forward that the Dragon King must set his mother free and not bring any disaster to the people.
 From then on, the people nearby lived a tranquil life.
 In the story, the Liuhe Pagoda was built on the hill where Liuhe threw stones for appreciating him.

 In addition, from the top of the pagoda, there are greenery forests and Hangzhou’s skyscrapers.
 From the entrance, not only the pagoda but some pavilions, statuary, and several gardens can be seen.